offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 A persistent volume needs to come from somewhere, either via a cloud provider or using some internally networked (or even local) disks.
 There are many volume types: AWS elastic block storage, Azure file, Azure Disk, GCE persistent disk, etc..
 Each type has its own set of restrictions such as what access modes it supports or the types of nodes it can be mounted.

-The configuration for each type is unique and goes directly under `spec`.
+The configuration for each type is unique.
 The following are sample configurations for popular types...

 ```{note}
 The documentation says that a lot of these types are deprecated and being moved over to something called CSI (container storage interface), so these examples may need to be updated in the future